 BUS formed in Athens in 2011, releasing two EPs and a full length The Impious Tapes, followed by The Cross EP (2014), and The Unknown Secretary LP in 2016.
 During that time the band has toured extensively throughout Greece and in neighboring nations.
 The release of Never Decide will see them expanding that touring radius considerably.

-Never Decide will be available on LP, CD and download on March 1st, 2019 via RidingEasy Records.
-Pre-orders are available HERE.
+Never Decide is available on LP, CD and download, released on March 1st, 2019 via RidingEasy Records.
+Purchases are available HERE.

 Album: Never Decide